okamumu/mapfit/README.md

 example, although the number of states is 100, the execution time is in a few seconds because of the refinement of EM algorithm \[1\].

-If we use only point data to estimate PH paramters with high orders, the overfitting is happen.
+If we use only point data to estimate PH parameters with high orders, the overfitting is happen.

 ``` r
 ## estimate PH parameters from 100 samples (overfitting example)